… if it were that I could come back, I would not hesitate a minute.

-The rooms of the house include nine studios and nine bedrooms, kitchen, lounges and two exhibition halls.
+The premises include nine studios and bedrooms, a kitchen with a lounge, a large event hall and three-floor exhibition hall.
 The awardees (scholarship recipients) receive a private studio and bedroom or a studio with a built-in bedroom.
 Up to 10 artists can be admitted per month.

-The artists pay a monthly fee of CHF 500.00 (costs of living) to NAIRS.
+The artists pay a monthly fee of CHF 500.00 (costs of food) to Fundaziun Nairs.
 The length of stay can be chosen freely by the scholars.
-NAIRS tries to coordinate artist’s needs in an optimal way.
-The minimum length of stay is 1 month, maximum length is 9 ½ months.
+The minimum length of stay is 2 months, maximum length is 10 months.
+Fundaziun Nairs tries to coordinate artist’s needs in an optimal way.
+Artists from all disciplines are welcome and there is no age restriction.

-Registration deadline for the period mid-February until the end of November 2019 is 30 April 2018
+Registration deadline for 2020 (period February until the end of November): 30 April 2019

 Dr. Katharina Ammann, head of division history of art and member of the management at SIK-ISEA (Swiss Institut of art history / Schweizerischen Institut für Kunstwissenschaft).
 She is head of Jury.